 - Sun protection.
 “Oxybenzone is able to absorb harmful UVA and UVB rays,” says Dr. Gary Goldenberg, MD, board-certified dermatologist and founder of Goldenberg Dermatology in New York City.
 “This prevents UV from reaching the skin cells, reducing the risk of skin damage.”

 - Ease of application and blendability.
 “Newer formulations are easier to apply and wear, leaving less of a white residue on the skin,” Goldenberg says.
 In the past, chemical sunscreens were recommended for those with darker skin tones, since they were less likely to leave a white cast and were easier to blend in.
 However, Hartman notes that mineral sunscreens have vastly improved in this department and many are now less chalky and easier to blend.

 Side Effects of Oxybenzone

 Oxybenzone has become such a controversial ingredient that many dermatologists, including Hartman, have advised their patients to avoid it completely.
-“It is known to harm ocean life and is banned in many places,” Goldenberg says.
-“There are other alternatives, and many brands have completely stopped using it.”
+"It is banned in many places,” Goldenberg says.
+"There are other alternatives, and many brands have completely stopped using it."

 Numerous studies have researched the dangers of oxybenzone.
 “There have been at least two studies that have been published that have shown that it's absorbed into the bloodstream,” Hartman says.
-“Although they have established that there is absorption into the bloodstream, we haven't quite figured out what that means, and what are the ramifications of that?
+"Although they have established that there is absorption into the bloodstream, we haven't quite figured out what that means, and what are the ramifications of that?
 We don't quite know.
-We're starting to get an idea, but we haven't quite worked that out completely.
-And there are other studies that link it to hormone disruptions and endocrine abnormalities with relation to menstrual cycle changes in testosterone levels.
+We're starting to get an idea, but we haven't quite worked that out completely."

 How to Use It